thermoweb/picocli-tools/README.md

 mytool config mySecretProperty mySecretValue --secret
 ```

-To use get configuration property in your tool, just use `Config.getProperty(myProperty)`.
+To use get configuration property in your code, just use `Config.getProperty("myProperty")`.

 ## Version History